FHIR/FSHSchool/content/docs/SUSHI/project/_index.md

 ## Initializing a SUSHI Project

-Setting up a fully-featured FSH project can be complex, so SUSHI provides an `init` command to do it automatically.
-When `sushi init` is run, SUSHI will request project information from the user:
+Setting up a fully-featured FSH project can be complex, so SUSHI provides an `--init` argument to do it automatically.
+When `sushi --init` is run, SUSHI will request project information from the user:

+{{% small-pageinfo color="primary" %}}
+<span class="tag">SUSHI 3.0</span>For SUSHI 3.0.0 and later, use `sushi init`.
+{{% /small-pageinfo %}}

 ```text
 Name (Default: ExampleIG): my-project